 Arizona will continue to use the same allocation procedures previously employed (and as described above in C-4).
 Postsecondary funds will be distributed under the provisions of Section 133(1)(B).
 The postsecondary formula will rely on a combination of number of Federal Pell Grant recipients, recipients of assistance from the Bureau of Indian Affairs and county poverty data to award Perkins funds to the ten community college districts.
-A total of 50% of the funds would be awarded based on the number of Federal Pell Grant recipients and recipients of assistance from the Bureau of Indian Affairs.
-The final 50% will be awarded based on the percentage of persons 18 years old and older who are economically disadvantaged by county.

-b. describe how the formula does not result in a distribution of funds to the eligible institutions or consortia with the State that have the highest numbers of economically disadvantaged individuals and that an alternative formula will result in such a distribution.
+A total of b. describe how the formula does not result in a distribution of funds to the eligible institutions or consortia with the State that have the highest numbers of economically disadvantaged individuals and that an alternative formula will result in such a distribution.
 (Section 132(b) of Perkins V)